How is Zeffy free?

 Other Giving Programs

-• Community Action Team: This organization supports nonprofits with small grants monthly and plans community service projects for its employees to serve local, community-based Vermont charities.
+• Community Action Team: This organization supports nonprofits with small grants monthly and plans community service projects for its employees to serve local community organizations and Vermont charities.

 • Partnerships: Collaborates with different nonprofit organizations to build a more inclusive world for indigenous, black, and communities of color.